hypertexthero/ippcvi/README.md

 **IPPC 2022 Redesign**

-HTML &amp; CSS templates for the IPPC website’s 2022 redesign.
+HTML &amp; CSS <a href="https://github.com/hypertexthero/ippcvi/tree/main/templates">templates</a> for the IPPC website’s 2022 redesign.

 ## Things To Do